camaraproject/Governance/documentation/API-onboarding.md

 ![API process pipeline](images/API_process_pipeline.png)

-All stages within this process pipeline are documented in the CAMARA API overview list.
-Details and clarifications on these stages are provided in the following sections.
+All stages within these processes are documented in the CAMARA API overview list.
+Details and clarifications on these stages and the management of the API overview list are provided in the following sections.

 ## API Onboarding